corpus-io/tokenize.it-smart-contracts/docs/specification.md

 ## FeeSettings.sol

-- TokenFeeDenominator must always be equal to zero or greater equal 20.
+- TokenFeeDenominator must always be greater equal 20.
-- ContinuousFundraisingFeeDenominator must always be equal to zero or greater equal 20.
+- ContinuousFundraisingFeeDenominator must always be greater equal 20.
-- PersonalInviteFeeDenominator must always be equal to zero or greater equal 20.
+- PersonalInviteFeeDenominator must always be greater equal 20.
 - The feeCollector can never be 0.
-- Only owner can change feeCollector, tokenFeeDenominator, ContinuousFundraisingFeeDenominator and PersonalInviteFeeDenominator.
+- Only owner can change feeCollector, tokenFeeDenominator, continuousFundraisingFeeDenominator and personalInviteFeeDenominator.
-- Changes to tokenFeeDenominator, ContinuousFundraisingFeeDenominator and or PersonalInviteFeeDenominator take at least 12 weeks, unless all 3 are set to 0.
+- Changes to tokenFeeDenominator, continuousFundraisingFeeDenominator and or personalInviteFeeDenominator take at least 12 weeks, if at least one of the denominators decreases (e.g. if a fee increases).
-- Setting tokenFeeDenominator, ContinuousFundraisingFeeDenominator and PersonalInviteFeeDenominator to 0 is possible without delay.
+- Setting tokenFeeDenominator, ContinuousFundraisingFeeDenominator and PersonalInviteFeeDenominator to UINT256_MAX is possible without delay.
-- Charging 0 fees is possible.
+- Increasing tokenFeeDenominator, ContinuousFundraisingFeeDenominator or PersonalInviteFeeDenominator is possible without delay.
+- Fees for amounts less than UINT256_MAX will be 0 when the denominator is set to UINT256_MAX.
+- The Fee for an amount of UINT256_MAX will always at least 1 bit.
+(This is accepted behavior to reduce gas.)
 - Charging a fee higher than 5% is not possible.

 ## PersonalInvite.sol